Mortega5/bootstrap-glyphicon/README.md

-# bootstrap-glyphicon
+# bs-glyphicon

 Create a glyphicon using polymer elements.
 Icon value is the icon name using in bootstrap but removing `glyphicon` and `glyphicon-` style.
 For example:

 * glyphicon-pencil is pencil
 * glyphicon-star is star